Global well-posedness and stability of the 2D Boussinesq equations with partial dissipation near a hydrostatic equilibrium: Introduction

 $\bullet$ We consider an approximate system by using Fourier truncation method.
 Then, by working carefully on each case, we obtain uniform bounds in terms of the regularization parameter.
 As usual, we can pass to the limit and prove the uniqueness of solutions for $s > 1$.
 The case $s \in [0,1]$ is much more complicated, especially for the case $s = \delta = 0$, where in order to obtain the uniqueness, we need to localize the $\theta$ equation in a suitable way and use the Littlewood–Paley decomposition to get a bound on $\|v\|_{L^2_tL^\infty_x}$, which allows us to bound $p^{-1}\|\nabla v\|_{L^1_tL^p_x}$ for $p \in [2,\infty)$.

 \item[1.]
-We remark that the LWP in $H^s$ for $s \in \mathbb{R}, s > 2$ of the inviscid vesion of \eqref{B} follows as that of in \cite{Chae_Nam_1997} in $H^m$ for $m \in \mathbb{N}, m \geq 3$, $\lambda_2 = 0$ and $\lambda_1$ is replaced by a function $f$, see also \cite{Kim-Lee_2022}, with $\lambda_1 = \lambda_2 = 1$ and a velocity damping term instead of partial vicousity.
-However, the GPW in this case is open.
+We remark that the LWP in $H^s$ for $s \in \mathbb{R}, s > 2$ of the inviscid version of \eqref{B} follows as that of in \cite{Chae_Nam_1997} in $H^m$ for $m \in \mathbb{N}, m \geq 3$, $\lambda_2 = 0$ and $\lambda_1$ is replaced by a function $f$, see also \cite{Kim-Lee_2022}, with $\lambda_1 = \lambda_2 = 1$ and a velocity damping term instead of partial vicosity.
+However, the GWP in this case is open.
 In addition, as it can be seen in the proof of Theorem \ref{theo_nu2_mu1_de} given in Section \ref{sec:wp} that the result also holds if $\lambda_1$ is replaced by a function $g$ with

 \item[2.]
 As mentioned before, if $\lambda_2 = \nu_1 = \mu_2 = \delta_i = 0$ and $\lambda_1,\nu_2,\mu_1 > 0$ then the authors in \cite[$\Omega$ bounded or $\Omega = \mathbb{R}^2$]{Hu-Wang-Wu-Xiao-Yuan_2018} and \cite[$\Omega = \mathbb{T}^2$]{He-Ma-Sun_2022} proved the GWP to \eqref{B} with $H^1 \times L^2 \cap L^\infty$ and $L^2$ data, respectively.
 Note that the proof in \cite{Hu-Wang-Wu-Xiao-Yuan_2018} is given for the case $\Omega$ bounded with different types of boundary conditions and they only mentioned that the case $\Omega = \mathbb{R}^2$ follows as a corollary.
 In addition, their proof used $L^\infty$ bound of $\theta$ which is obtained directly if $\lambda_2 = 0$ and $\theta_0 \in L^\infty$.
 However, if $\lambda_2 \neq 0$ then it is not clear (at least for us) how their proof can be applied directly.
 Moreover, \cite{He-Ma-Sun_2022} gave a proof in the case $\Omega = \mathbb{T}^2$, the authors also mentioned that it is possible to extend their result to the whole space, but without giving a proof.
 Furthermore, their proof is also can not be applied directly in our case.
 Especially, the uniqueness for $L^2$ data is obtained by working more carefully in the case of whole space and $\lambda_2 \neq 0$, where we introduce a new way to localize the $\theta$ equation and also use the idea in \cite{Boardman-Ji-Qiu-Wu_2019}, where the authors considered the full Laplacian of $v$.